 The EPIG finish made possible with Talon 3 electroless palladium solders perfectly after eight hours of steam aging – a significant achievement.
 The process was developed by Uyemura’s Connecticut Tech Center, one of the industry’s most renowned facilities for the development and testing of board chemistries. more

-Uyemura, and its European affiliate, Umicore, are pleased to announce a series of European REACH-compliant (nickel-free) plating solutions for manufacturers of metal components.
+Uyemura, and its European affiliate, Umicore, announce a series of European REACH-compliant (nickel-free) plating solutions for manufacturers of metal components.

 REACH-compliant solutions provided by Uyemura include Miralloy, a copper/tin/ zinc alloy that replaces silver, palladium and nickel for a many applications, and Palluna 457, a pure palladium that’s low in porosity, corrosion resistant, and builds crack-free layers of 3 μm and higher.